google/j2cl/docs/limitations.md

 code for simple stuff only for performance considerations.
 Having JavaScript-like array semantics help that story.

+## Float is emulated with extra precission

+J2CL doesn't emulate 32 bit floating point arithmetic for performance reasons.
+Instead JavaScript `number` is used to emulate `float` without any instrumentation and results in 64 bit precision.
+This makes them effectively same as the `double` type in Java.

+This is rarely noticable in practice but if for your application repeatability of the floating point arithmetic really matters across different platforms, this is something to keep in mind.

 ## Limitations of JRE Emulation

 J2CL emulates a substantial portion of the Java Standard Library (a.k.a JRE).